-We are located at the base of Squaw Valley at the base of Tram Face.
-Our address is 1916 Chamonix Place, Olympic Valley California.
+We are located at the base of Olympic Valley at the base of Tram Face at Palisades Tahoe.
+Our address is 1916 Chamonix Place, Olympic Valley, California 96146.

 On Thursday, parent volunteers offer a pizza lunch, but we do not serve lunch on the other days.

 Creekside students still have academic responsibilities on Fridays.
 We refer to this work as Independent Study.
 In addition, the PTO offers Enrichment Programs on Fridays.

 Home practice times are subject to the individual.
 Students at Creekside do work hard, but our expectations are reasonable.
 Because of the independent study on Friday, students do have more home practice throughout the week.
 Overall, our students have more non-academic activities than most students.
 We know that if kids have time to pursue outside passions they will be more likely to engage academically.